Emergent behaviors of the singular continuum Kuramoto model and its graph limit: From particle model to the SCKM

-\end{itemize} Next, we study an error estimate for the convergence of $\theta^N$ to $\theta$. \begin{lemma} Suppose the framework $({\mathcal F})$ holds.
+and $h$, $\psi$, $\alpha$ and $\beta$ are given in \eqref{A-3}.
+In this setting, the assumptions of the framework $(\mathcal{F})$ are satisfied by construction of the discretization \eqref{D-3}. \end{remark} Next, we study an error estimate for the convergence of $\theta^N$ to $\theta$. \begin{lemma} Suppose the framework $({\mathcal F})$ holds.
 Then, for every $T \in (0, \infty]$ there exist a positive constant $C_T$ and unique solutions $\theta^N$ and $\theta$ to \eqref{D-3} and \eqref{D-2}, respectively, such that

 \end{lemma} \begin{proof} Note that $-h$ is one-sided Lipschitz continuous by Lemma \ref{P4.1}.
 Hence, the right-hand sides of \eqref{D-1} and \eqref{D-3} are uniformly bounded and satisfy the regularity condition, yielding global and unique Filippov solutions.
 We refer to \cite{P-P-J2021} for more details on these results. \\